DigitalPlatDev/US.KG/README.md

 ---

+### 🤝 Join Our Community!

+🆕 Join the official [DigitalPlat FreeDomain Telegram group](https://t.me/digitalplatdomain) or [Discord server](https://discord.gg/7mrqAAqcSa) today!
+Be the first to know about the latest updates and happenings!
+Got questions?
+Facing challenges?
+Or simply want to show off your awesome builds?
+Don’t wait—become part of our community now! 🚀

+---

 ### 💰 Help Us Keep Domains Free

 DigitalPlat is a nonprofit, and every little bit helps us keep offering free domains to more people.
 If you’d like to support us, even a $1 donation makes a difference!